 The stunning prevalence of repetition in music all over the world is no accident.
 Music didn’t acquire the property of repetitiveness because it’s less sophisticated than speech, and the 347 times that iTunes says you have listened to your favourite album isn’t evidence of some pathological compulsion – it’s just a crucial part of how music works its magic.
 Repetitiveness actually gives rise to the kind of listening that we think of as musical.
 It carves out a familiar, rewarding path in our minds, allowing us at once to anticipate and participate in each phrase as we listen.
 That experience of being played by the music is what creates a sense of shared subjectivity with the sound, and – when we unplug our earbuds, anyway – with each other, a transcendent connection that lasts at least as long as a favourite song.

-A certain kind of intellectual musician gets really huffy when you suggest that they might find repetition comforting.
+A certain kind of intellectual musician gets really huffy when you suggest that they might find repetition to be comforting.
 In the comments to Margulis’ article on Aeon, one dude (I assume it’s a dude) even gets defensive about our propensity to enjoy sunsets.
 “They’re different every time!
 That’s what I’m enjoying.”
 The funniest comment is this one:

 i FIND THIS ARTICLE CONTAINS THE TYPE OF INTELLECTUAL CRAP OF THE MUSICAL GUTTER AND IS AN INSULT TO THE INTELLIGENCE OF ANY PRACTICING MUSICIAN.